ice-zhao/myemacs/README.md

 # myemacs
-my emacs setup and configuration for daily development
+my emacs setup and configuration for daily development.

 Usage:
 I use emacs that has compiled from source code by myself.